scalalandio/chimney/docs/docs/cookbook.md

     interrupted - e.g. exception was thrown (`Try`, `cats.effect.IO`), we got `Left` value (`Either`) or `Invalid` (`Validated`).
 In Chimney such type is `partial.Result`.

-How it works in Cats:
+!!! info "How it works in Cats"

      - when we are using thing like e.g. `map`, `flatMap` to chain the operations if any of these operations "fail", we are not running the operations that would follow
      - so, `Monad` is usually representing some sequential computations, which (for types representing fallible computations) can "fail fast" or "short circuit"
        - since `Applicative` extends `Monad` and their behavior should be compatible (= applicative operations are implemented using `flatMap` under the hood) then e.g.
          `(NonEmptyList.of("error1").asLeft[Int], NonEmptyList.of("error2".asLeft[Int])).tupled` would contain only one
          error (the first one, `NonEmptyList.of("error1")`), even though we used the type which could aggregate them
      - for such cases - where we want to always use all partial results - Cats prepared `Parallel` type class which would allow us to `(NonEmptyList.of("error1").asLeft[Int], NonEmptyList.of("error2".asLeft[Int])).parTupled` which would combine the results
        - it's quite important to remember that `Parallel` here doesn't mean "asynchronous operations that run concurrently" but "failure in one result doesn't discard other results before we start to combine them"
      - long story short: when seeing `map`, `flatMap`, `tupled`, `mapN` we should expect "sequential" semantics which "fail fast" and for aggregation of errors requires "parallel" semantics with operations like `parTupled`, `parMapN`, `parFlatMapN` - the semantics is chosen at compile time by the choice of operator we used

     It makes perfect sense, because - while these type class do NOT have to be used with IO monads - these type classes CAN be used with IO monads, and so `map`, `flatMap`, `parMapN`, etc can be used to express the "structured concurrency" without introducing separate type classes.
 The kind of semantics we need is known upfront and hardcoded.

-Meanwhile, how it works in Chimney:
+!!! info "How it works in Chimney"

      - we have `partial.Result` data type which can aggregate multiple errors into one value
      - however, this aggregation is costly, so if you don't need it you can pass `failFast: Boolean` parameter to `PartialTransformer` (e.g. `from.transformIntoPartial[To](failFast = true)`) or `partial.Result` utilities (e.g. `partial.Result.traverse(coll.toIterator, a => ..., failFast = true)`)
      - it means that Chimney decides which semantics to use in runtime, with a flag

     And it makes sense for Chimney: during a type class derivation we do not select the semantics, because semantics chosen in one place, would not work in another forcing users to derive everything twice.
 It also allows us to pass this flag from some config or context and for better debugging experience (e.g. using fail fast for normal operations, but letting us change a switch in the deployed app without recompiling and redeploying everything to test just one call).

+!!! warning

     It means that `PartialTransformer` (which internally combines results from several smaller partial transformations) has to have both semantics implemented internally and switch between them with a flag.
-If we combine `PartialTransformer`s or `partial.Results` using Cats' type classes and extension methods, the type class instance can:
+If we combine `PartialTransformer`s or `partial.Results` using Cats' type classes and extension methods, the type class instance
+    can:

      - pass the `failFast: Boolean` flag on
      - if it combines several results, use the flag to decide on semantics
      - however, some operations like `mapN` use `flatMap` under the hood, so while the flag is propagated, some results can still be discarded, and e.g. `parMapN` would have to be used NOT to use parallel semantics but to NOT disable parallel semantics for some transformations when we would pass `failFast = false` later on

-!!! example
+    ```scala
+    //> using dep io.scalaland::chimney-cats::{{ git.tag or local.tag }}
+    import cats.syntax.all._
+    import io.scalaland.chimney.{PartialTransformer, partial}
+    import io.scalaland.chimney.cats._

+    ```

     TODO: example with mapN vs parMapN with failFast = true and failFast = false

+!!! warning

     Another pitfall is `Semigroupal[partial.Result]`.
-While we would most likely prefer `(result1, result2).product` to aggregate possible errors, `MonadError[partial.Result, partial.Result.Errors]` have `Semigroupal[partial.Result]` in is parents, so by default `(result1, result2).product` would work like `(result1, result2).tupled` - which would work like `result1.flatMap(a => result2.map(b => a -> b))` and provide sequential rather than parallel semantics.
+While we would most likely prefer `(result1, result2).product` to aggregate possible errors, `MonadError[partial.Result, partial.Result.Errors]` have `Semigroupal[partial.Result]` in is parents, so by default `(result1, result2).product` would work like `(result1, result2).tupled` - which would
+    work like `result1.flatMap(a => result2.map(b => a -> b))` and provide sequential rather than parallel semantics.
     For that reason there exist an additional `Semigrupal` implicit with a higher priority than the `MonadError`.

 ## Protocol Buffers integration